Copper futures rise on fresh bets

-On the Multi Commodity Exchange, copper contracts for delivery in May traded higher by Rs 4.85, or 1.21 per cent, at Rs 405.90 per kg in a business turnover of 3,413 lots.
+On the Multi Commodity Exchange, copper contracts for delivery in May traded higher by Rs 1.65, or 0.4 percent, at Rs 412.45 per kg in a business turnover of 3,462 lots.

-Copper prices on Monday traded 1.21 per cent higher at Rs 405.90 per kg in futures market on the back of pick-up in spot demand.
+Copper prices on Tuesday traded higher by Rs 1.65 at Rs 412.45 per kg in futures market on the back of pick-up in spot demand.

-On the Multi Commodity Exchange, copper contracts for delivery in May traded higher by Rs 4.85, or 1.21 per cent, at Rs 405.90 per kg in a business turnover of 3,413 lots.
+On the Multi Commodity Exchange, copper contracts for delivery in May traded higher by Rs 1.65, or 0.4 percent, at Rs 412.45 per kg in a business turnover of 3,462 lots.

 Analysts attributed the rise in copper prices to raising of bets by participants driven by pick-up in spot demand.